Since our founding in the basement of a West Louisville church…

 Dare to Care is partnering with Metro Louisville to relocate our current Community Kitchen from its 5,000 square foot space in Butchertown to a 24,000 square foot former grocery store in the Parkland neighborhood.
-The new Hunger Innovation Center in West Louisville will feature innovative, targeted programs designed to overcome the barriers affecting hunger relief in our community.
+The new Dare to Care Community Kitchen in partnership with the Novak Family Foundation will feature innovative, targeted programs designed to overcome the barriers affecting hunger relief in our community.

 This immense increase in capacity will allow us to implement new solutions to hunger, including:

 - More hot, nutritious, after-school meals, increasing current production by 50% to 1,800 meals for children every week day.

 - More robust summer meals for children—at a savings of more than $100,000 over our current model.

 - Congregate meals for seniors to address an identified current need of 2,000 meals daily and helping to address social isolation among this growing population.

 - Culinary skills job training in collaboration with Catholic Charities’ Common Table program, allowing it to expand and providing our kitchen with skilled, free labor.